 My children are all about the food, so we swung by the Farmers’ Market for some dill pickle goat jerky – more than once!

-We walked from the Saskatchewan Legislative Building to the Ukrainian Co-op to buy some garlic sausage and the children were able to look inside their two smokers.
+We walked from the Saskatchewan Legislative Building (we also had a tour during our visit) to the Ukrainian Co-op to buy some garlic sausage and the children were able to look inside their two smokers.

 And of course, their eyes bulged when Leasa treated us to Houston Pizza!
 It’s nothing like the pizzas over here in Northern Ireland…I remember when Phil first saw it 11 years ago!
 Tristan and Kallista couldn’t get enough of the stringy cheese; Leasa was laughing at them, as was I.

 For The Future

 Of course, we couldn’t get everywhere in one visit, so next time we’ll have to check out Temple Gardens, Cow Town (Tristan giggles over their adverts), Nikky’s Cafe, and any additional places they advertise in the meantime!

 For a little fun, I even took the children past the Z99 offices on Saskatchewan Drive a couple of times, too – so if anyone saw a crazy lady with two excited children looking up and waving and taking photos of the building and the branded cars….that would have been us!